-Biology - Environmental Science, B.S
+Biology - Environmental Science, B.S.

+At Eastern Connecticut State University: Biology, B.A.

-Biology, B.A., Biology, B.S.
+Biology, B.S.

+At Southern Connecticut State University: Biology, B.A.

-Biology, B.A., Biology, B.S.
+Biology, B.S.

+At Western Connecticut State University: Biology, B.A.

-Biology, B.A., Ecology, B.A.
+Ecology, B.A.

-General Studies - Biology Concentration, B.A.
+At Charter Oak State College: General Studies - Biology Concentration, B.A.

-In order to graduate and be guaranteed admission to a State University or Charter Oak State College, you must earn an overall 2.0 grade point average
+In order to graduate and be guaranteed admission to a State University or to Charter Oak State College, you must earn an overall 2.0 grade point average.
 Here is the recommended course of study for the Biology Studies Transfer Degree.
 If you are studying part time, simply follow the order of the courses listed here.
 Note that not all courses will be available every semester.
 You will notice that in many instances you will be able to choose the specific course you will take from within a category.
-For a list of the courses from each category that you can choose from, go to CSCU Transfer Electives on page 77.
+For a list of the courses from each category that you can choose from see CSCU Transfer Electives on page 98.